openyurtio/yurt-dashboard/README.md

 ## Contribute

-You can pick any feature in which you are interested and create an issue in this repository to let us know your interest.
+You can pick any unassigned task in which you are interested and find the corresponding issue in this repository to let us know your interests.
 After that, you can follow the instructions from `Get Started` section to set up your local development environment.

 By the way, we highly recommend to read the [contributing guide](https://github.com/openyurtio/openyurt/blob/master/CONTRIBUTING.md) through before making contributions.